VoiceAgentBench: Are Voice Assistants ready for agentic tasks?: Introduction

 However, current evaluations of SpeechLMs primarily focus on individual tasks such as speech recognition, single-turn question answering and speech instruction following.
-Existing benchmarks overlook fundamental agentic capabilities essential for voice-based agents, including complex tool use, multi-turn interaction, and contextual decision-making, while providing limited multilingual coverage, particularly for Indic languages.
+Existing benchmarks thus overlook fundamental agentic capabilities essential for voice-based agents, including complex tool use, multi-turn interactions, and contextual decision-making, while providing limited multilingual coverage.
 As a result, there is a lack of standardized benchmarks that assess the ability of general-purpose voice agents to reason, plan, and execute complex agentic tasks in real-world settings.
-In this work, we introduce \textbf{VoiceAgentBench (VAB)}, a comprehensive agentic speech benchmark comprising over 5500 voice queries in 7 languages.
+In this work, we introduce \textbf{VoiceAgentBench (VAB)}, a comprehensive agentic speech benchmark comprising over 6000 voice queries in 7 languages.
 VAB spans a wide range of tool-invocation tasks, from simple single-tool retrieval to the novel setting of orchestrating multiple dependent tools, as well as responding to adversarial queries.
-A significant portion of our benchmark queries are designed to reflect culturally grounded scenarios in the Indian context, enabling evaluation of contextual reasoning across diverse languages and cultural settings.
-To simulate realistic speaker variability, we introduce a diversity sampling method based on speaker embeddings for TTS voice conversion, producing a wide range of accents, speaking styles, and vocal characteristics.
-This ensures VoiceAgentBench captures the heterogeneity of real-world spoken interactions, making it an effective benchmark for evaluating SpeechLMs in multilingual, multicultural, and acoustically diverse settings.
-Our contributions could thus be summarized as follows:
+Our benchmark incorporates a balanced mix of English and Multilingual subsets, ensuring multilingual coverage and culturally grounded scenarios for evaluating contextual reasoning.
+Figure~\ref{fig:teaser} illustrates the agentic task categories in VoiceAgentBench, with the first example depicting a single-tool invocation task that requires correct use of the \texttt{find\_restaurant} tool.
+To simulate realistic speaker variability, we introduce a diversity-driven sampling method based on speaker embeddings for TTS voice conversion, producing a wide range of accents, speaking styles, and vocal characteristics.
+Together, these design choices ensure that VAB captures the heterogeneity of real-world spoken interactions and enables effective evaluation of SpeechLMs in diverse agentic settings, including multilingual and culturally grounded scenarios.
+Our contributions can thus be summarized as follows:

-\begin{itemize}[noitemsep, itemsep=0.5pt] \item We present VoiceAgentBench, a benchmark of 5,500+ multilingual queries (English, Hindi, and 5 Indic languages).
-As far as we know, this is the first benchmark to evaluate agentic capabilities on speech.
-We will open-source VoiceAgentBench upon acceptance.
+\begin{itemize}[noitemsep] \item We introduce VoiceAgentBench, comprising over 6,000 spoken queries across English and six Indic languages.
+To the best of our knowledge, this is the first benchmark specifically designed to evaluate agentic tool-use capabilities in speech-based setting.

-\item We evaluate across diverse tool-invocation types (single/ multi-tool, multi-turn dialogue), including the novel setting of dependent tool orchestration, as well as adversarial safety.